aswinms926/ONyX/README.md

 ## Developed for Carehack Hackathon

 ## Project Overview
-ONyX is a web-based collection of simple, engaging games designed to boost mental agility and cognitive skills.
-Developed as part of the Carehack hackathon, this project aims to provide a fun and interactive way for users to exercise their attention, memory, and flexibility through a curated set of mini-games.
+ONyX is a web-based suite of mini-games designed to boost cognitive skills in children, with a special focus on accessibility and inclusivity.
+Developed for the Carehack hackathon, ONyX aims to provide engaging, accessible experiences that help children with diverse abilities—especially those with cognitive or learning disabilities—improve their attention, memory, and flexibility in a fun, stigma-free environment.

 ### 🎯 **Key Features**
 - **Single Dashboard:** A clean, modern dashboard presents three main categories: Attention, Memory, and Flexibility.